Fourth of July in Middleton

 Whether it’s gathering with friends on a pontoon on the lake, camping with the family, Middleton is a great place to spend the Fourth!

-Whether it’s gathering with friends on a pontoon on Lake Mendota, camping with the family at Mendota County Park, or just enjoying the leisure life downtown — Middleton has everything you need for a laid-back holiday weekend.
+Whether it’s gathering with friends on a pontoon on Lake Mendota, camping with family at Mendota County Park, or just enjoying the leisure life downtown — Middleton has everything you need for a fun and relaxing holiday weekend.

 The City of Middleton does not host a fireworks show — partly because there are so many places to take in the festivities around us!
-Follow this link to see the various scheduled fireworks events for Fourth of July weekend!
+Follow this link to see the various scheduled festivals and fireworks events happening over the Fourth of July weekend just a short drive away!

 CAMPING